rkauffman01/mgt4250spring2024/README.md

 ![image](https://github.com/rkauffman01/mgt4250spring2024/assets/168774318/7921f8a1-77e6-49a1-b70e-50ec34b7f79f)
 ### Explanation:

+Because we had so many variables within this dataset, we decided to use a decision tree to help us determine variables that had the greatest impact on predicting the final grades of the students.
+We used our existing data set with the train_test_split import from sklearn in order to create our training data.
+We found that absences, failures, and weekend alcohol consumption were the 3 biggest predictor variables for determining final grade.
+However, failures and absences were the two most significant indicators of grade.
+Going forward, we will be investigating how much alcohol consumption is correlated with failures and absences.

 ## Final Grades by Drinking Averages
 ![image](https://github.com/rkauffman01/mgt4250spring2024/assets/168774318/072e4f59-be7e-44cb-9d40-c811c94e5671)
 ### Explanation:
 This visualization investigates the final grades of the courses and compares those grades with the amount of drinking each student partakes in.
 The results show a direct correlation between better grades and less alcohol consumption.
 This is a clear indicator that alcohol consumption can inhibit academic ability.

 ## Final Grades by Absences and Failures
 ![image](https://github.com/rkauffman01/mgt4250spring2024/assets/168774318/5b516f98-8b0c-42e6-a355-60264cd66755)